vlone-dgga/vlone-dgga/README.md

-- 👋 Hi, I’m @vlone-dgga
+- 👋 Hi, I’m @Dris
-- 👀 I’m interested in learn web design
+- 👀 I’m interested in learn web design and web developer
 - 🌱 I’m currently learning HTML, CCS, JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Globant
 - 📫 How to reach me ...

 <!---